wonglok/glb-editor/README.md

-# EffectNode Portable VFX for Multiverses
+# Portable VFX for Multiverses
 ![Extra Large@1x](https://user-images.githubusercontent.com/4082826/181139116-a8fc8b65-e9a5-4345-a979-6debb45875cb.png)

 In a multiverse (multiple metaverse) setting, it's important for GLB 3D model files to have portable VFX attached to it.